ipekselcen/ipekselcen.github.io/_posts/2026-01-17-bisulfite.md

 related_posts: true
 ---

-> **For the biologist who learned to code out of necessity:** This post traces how experimental breakthroughs in epigenetics inadvertently taught us computational thinking—before we even knew we were learning it.

----

 ## The Problem That Changed Everything

 In 1992, Marianne Frommer faced what seemed like a simple question: how do you tell the difference between a methylated cytosine and an unmethylated one?
 Both are cytosines.
 Both look identical under a microscope.
 Both have the same mass on a spectrometer.